Olga Bogatyrenko / Shutterstock.com

 Fast Facts

-- Full Name: Washington Redskins
+- Full Name: Washington Commanders

 - Conference: National Football Conference